backdrop-contrib/recipe/README.md

 # Recipe

 Recipe is a module for sharing cooking recipes.
-It provides a Recipe content type, an Ingredient entity type, an Ingredient reference field, and custom Views display styles for recipe sharing and printing.
+It provides a Recipe content type, an Ingredient database table referenced by an Ingredient reference field, and callbacks for recipe sharing and printing.

 ## History
 Recipe is one of the oldest contrib modules for Drupal!
 The first lines of code were written in 2002.